larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 ### Additional resources and more information

-To learn more about MLOps with the Azure Machine Learning service, visit the [documentation](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-model-management-and-deployment)
+To learn more about MLOps with the MLflow service, visit the [documentation](https://www.mlflow.org/docs/latest/index.html)